Skip to content Skip to footer navigation

 Laptops and tablets

-These work-from-home essentials are a regular fixture among EOFY bargain stock.
-Grabbing one before the end of June could help you end your tax year with a decent deduction, if you'll be using the laptop for work.
+These work-from-home essentials are a regular fixture among EOFY bargain stock and grabbing one before the end of June could help end your tax year with a decent deduction.

-"Retailers tend to have good EOFY deals, but most vendors also offer good prices if you buy directly from their websites," says CHOICE tech expert Peter Zaluzny
+"Retailers tend to have good EOFY deals, but most manufacturers also offer good prices if you buy directly from their websites," says CHOICE tech expert Peter Zaluzny

 "For example, brands such as Lenovo, Dell and HP typically have some sort of EOFY sale."